AlgoMaster Logo

 Intuition

-Here's a clever mathematical trick.
 Assign each letter a unique prime number: a=2, b=3, c=5, d=7, e=11, and so on.
-For each string, multiply the primes corresponding to its characters.
-Because of the fundamental theorem of arithmetic (every integer has a unique prime factorization), two strings produce the same product if and only if they contain the same characters with the same frequencies.
+For each string, multiply the primes for its characters.
+By the fundamental theorem of arithmetic, every integer has one prime factorization, so two strings produce the same product if and only if they contain the same characters with the same frequencies.

 Algorithm